 ISA offers a variety of educational materials and products to help arborists expand their professional knowledge and experience.
 Every month, ISA will feature a product or group of products.
 In November, ISA will feature children's books.

-This Christmas, share your love of trees with a child by gifting them one of the many children's books available in the ISA Store.
-Books are some of the best Christmas gifts a child can receive, and if you're looking for a great story to read with your children, look no further.
+This holiday season, share your love of trees with a child by gifting them one of the many children's books available in the ISA Store.
+Books are some of the best holiday gifts a child can receive, and if you're looking for a great story to read with your children, look no further.
 Check out these great titles available in the ISA Store:

 Up in the Leaves